Applications open 1 June 2017

 The Local Drug Action Team (LDAT) program helps communities work together to prevent alcohol and other drug harms across Australia.

-The LDAT program gives Australian communities a framework to reduce the harmful effects of alcohol and other drugs (AoD).
+The LDAT program gives Australian communities a framework to prevent and reduce the harmful effects of alcohol and other drugs (AOD).

-Local Drug Action Teams will strengthen protective factors to minimise AoD harm in their local area.
-With support and resources from the Alcohol and Drug Foundation (ADF), the LDATs will deliver evidence-informed social change projects.
+Local Drug Action Teams will work collaboratively as a group to prevent alcohol and other drug harms in their community.
+With support and resources from the Alcohol and Drug Foundation (ADF), the LDATs will deliver evidence-informed social change activities that strengthen protective factors to minimise AOD harms in their community.

 The ADF would love your community to come on this journey with us.
-It is envisaged that application rounds will take place bi-annually.
-We invite you to establish a team with cross-sector representatives and apply to become an LDAT.
+It is envisaged that LDAT application rounds will take place bi-annually.

-Communities have needed greater support to prevent AoD harm for far too long.
-The LDAT program is a tremendous step: lifting the support and resources, and enabling communities across Australia to tailor their approach to suit their particular circumstances.
+The LDAT program is a tremendous step: lifting the support and resources, and enabling communities across Australia to create a community-owned culture of AOD prevention that is locally relevant.

-By working together, LDAT members can boost the protective factors such as quality education, positive parenting and establishing clear pathways from education to work.
+By working together as a group, LDAT members can leverage their community strengths and boost factors such as quality education, positive parenting and establishing clear pathways from education to work that help protect against AOD harm.

-The ADF will work with LDATs to ensure their projects are informed by evidence and are in line with best practice in the Alcohol and Drug sector.
+The ADF will work with LDATs to ensure their activities are informed by evidence, regularly monitored and reviewed, and committed to a process of community consultation.

 The LDAT program has been funded by the Australian Government as part of the response to the Final Report of the National Ice Taskforce 2015 and the 2015 National Ice Action Strategy.